 - Complications of this procedure include urinary incontinence and impotence.
 Newer techniques spare the nerve that controls urination and erection.
-Of men who undergo these newer techniques, 98% are continent, and 60% are able to have an erection.
+Of men who undergo these newer techniques, most are continent, and a majority are able to have an erection.

-- Radical prostatectomy can be combined with radiation therapy in men with cancer for whom the surgery showed positive margins and which is likely still isolates in the prostate area.
-There is an excellent survival rate if cancer has not spread.
+- Radical prostatectomy can be combined with radiation therapy in men with cancer for whom the surgery showed positive margins and which is likely still isolates in the prostate surgical bed.
+There is an excellent survival rate if cancer has not spread further than this.

 - A man should be certain to understand the risks and benefits of this procedure before deciding to go ahead.

 - Surgical techniques include open retropubic radical prostatectomy, open perineal radical prostatectomy, and minimally invasive radical prostatectomy (laparoscopic radical prostatectomy and robotic-assisted radical prostatectomy [RARP]).

 - Both retropubic and perineal radical prostatectomy techniques are widely used “open” surgical approaches.
 They both include skin incisions.